luddekn/cstrack/README.md

 ```

 > [!NOTE]
-> STEAM_CURRENCY is confirmed to work with the most common currencies, replace it in order to get your currency
+> STEAM_CURRENCY is confirmed to work with the most common currencies, replace the number with the number of your currency

 ## Step 2: Database Creation